reinhart1010/nix/en/common/atoum.md

 A simple, modern and intuitive unit testing framework for PHP.
 More information: <http://atoum.org>.

-- Initialise a configuration file:
+- Initialize a configuration file:

 `atoum --init`